CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 `keep` removes all variables except the listed variables, or removes any row which the conditional does not return true.

-`drop` removes any listed variables, or removes any row which the codnitional returns true.
+`drop` removes any listed variables, or removes any row which the conditional returns true.

 ^#^^#^ Working with strings and categorical variables